blakemckinniss/confident-claude/commands/resume.md

 # Resume Previous Session

-**Purpose:** Recover context from the previous session for the CURRENT project.
+**Purpose:** Recover FULL context from the previous session for the CURRENT project.

 ---